bighappyface/web3-react-starter/README.md

 Update `hardhat.config.js` to include the Hardhat local network with chain ID 31337.
 This will give us a unique local blockchain ID that we can run from the command line, deploy the ERC-1155 contract to, and connect to with our React app for minting.

 Update `hardhat.config.js` to change the artifacts directory to be within the `src` directory.
 This will allow us to use the contract ABIs with `ethers` within out React components so that we can call `mint` and other contract functions.

+# 6. Run local chain and deploy contract

+Run `npx hardhat clean` to clear our caches after artifacts directory change.

+In a separate terminal, run `npx hardhat node` to start a local chain.

+Run `npx hardhat run scripts/deploy-token.js --network localhost` to deploy the contract. **NOTE:** The contract address will be returned.
+Keep this for later.